Dankr4d/BF2142Unlocker/readme.md

 ## Infos
 - If your BF2142 game folder is read only, you need to allow elevatedio to run as administrator.
 Otherwise just cancel the elevation request.
 - You need to set the BF2142 game path (and if you want to host the server, you also need to set the server path).
+- To start the gui you need to execute the gui/gui.exe executable.

 ## Downloads
 - [Download BF2142 Unlocker v0.9](https://github.com/Dankr4d/BF2142Unlocker/archive/BF2142Unlocker_v0.9.zip)